beilke/photos_heatmap_viewer/README.md

 - **Multiple Libraries**: Organize photos into named libraries with separate source directories
 - **Library Filtering**: Filter the map to show specific libraries
-- **SQLite Database**: Efficiently stores metadata for tens of thousands of photos
+- **SQLite Database**: Efficiently stores and serves metadata for tens of thousands of photos
 - **Parallel Processing**: Multi-threaded photo scanning for faster imports
 - **Heatmap Visualization**: Web-based interactive map showing photo density
 - **Date Filtering**: Filter photos by date range
-- **JSON Export**: Export database to JSON for web visualization
+- **HEIC Support**: View HEIC images with on-the-fly conversion
 - **Duplicate Detection**: Basic hash-based duplicate detection
 - **Incremental Updates**: By default, only adds new photos to the database
 - **Clean Database Option**: Start fresh with a clean database when needed
 - **Photo Viewing**: Show actual photos on the map when zoomed in close enough
 - **Photo Clustering**: Automatically groups nearby photos for better visualization
 - **Enhanced Logging**: Debug utilities for troubleshooting
-- **Path Normalization**: Support for cross-platform file paths
+- **Cross Platform**: Support for Windows, Linux and Docker environments

 ## Requirements